robwalton/alfred-ulysses-workflow/README.md

 ## Pop open Ulysses Open dialogue

-Use the keyword:
 - `uo <arg>` -- Search for <arg> within Ulysses’ Open dialogue

 ## Create or append to sheets
 - `un` -- create new sheet with optional text (shift-enter to create in /Inbox)

+## Alfred file action

+- Use the **Open in Ulysses** file action to open text-like files in Ulysses
+- Use the **Import into Ulysses** file action to create a new sheet from text-like content

 ## Configure view to open

 - `u:setsheetview` -- Set the view for opening sheets with (defaults to 'Editor Only')
 - `u:setgroupview` -- Set the view for opening groups with (defaults to 'Sheets')

-## Alfred file action

-- Use the **Open in Ulysses** file action to open text-like files in Ulysses
-- Use the **Import into Ulysses** file action to create a new sheet from text-like content

 ## Thanks
 - [deanishe](https://www.alfredforum.com/profile/5235-deanishe/) for the awesome [Python workflow library](http://www.deanishe.net/alfred-workflow/index.html)